 Harewood is a wonderful place for children to explore.
 In fact there is so much to see and do it is difficult to know where to start.
-You can use these activity trails to help find your way together on your next family day out!
+Use these activity trails to help find your way on your visit!

 Use this guide to identify different tree types throughout Harewood, as well as looking for objects made of wood.
 This trail is mainly for 5-11 year olds with adult supervision.